Roel Konijnendijk

 Roel Konijnendijk is a Dutch historian working in the United Kingdom.
 He is known for his research on Classical Greek warfare and military thought, and has authored the book Classical Greek Tactics.

 Early life and education

-Konijnendijk enrolled at Leiden University in 2004 where he received a BA and MPhil in history.
-He has also studied in Taiwan and worked at the Dutch National Museum of Antiquities.
-In 2015 he graduated from University College London with a PhD, where he was supervised by Hans van Wees.
+Roel Konijnendijk enrolled at Leiden University in 2004 where he received a BA and MPhil in history.
+He has also studied in Taiwan and worked at the Rijksmuseum van Oudheden in Leiden.
+In 2015, Konijnendijk graduated from University College London with a PhD, where he was supervised by Hans van Wees.

 Career

 Academic history

 Konijnendijk was a postdoctoral fellow at the Institute of Historical Research and Leiden.
 He has taught Greek History at Birkbeck, University of Warwick, University of Edinburgh, New College, Oxford, and Lincoln College, Oxford.
 He has contributed to a number of books on the topics of Classical Greek warfare, the military reforms of Iphicrates, Athenian democracy, and the military history of Sparta.
 He is also cited as an expert on the training and organization of Classical Greek and Persian armies.

 He is a proponent of the theory that Greek warfare was both more brutal than some modern scholars have described, and that it was driven by practicality rather than ritual.
 His research challenges the so-called "California School" of Greek military scholarship, arguing that its theories were largely based on outdated 19th-century models.

 In 2017, Konijnendijk published Classical Greek Tactics: A Cultural History.
 The book was well received, with praise for Konijnendijk's re-assessment of Greek tactics.
 With Cezary Kucewicz and Matthew Lloyd he edited Companion to Greek Land Warfare Beyond the Phalanx (2021), and also wrote three chapters of it.

 He published his second monograph, Between Miltiades and Moltke: Early German Studies in Greek Military History, in 2022.

 In September 2022, Konijnendijk was appointed Darby Fellow and Tutor in Ancient History at Lincoln College, Oxford.